 The ripple effects of such complexities have been hitting the economy since long, hampering businesses, markets and tax collections.

-GST will subsume a whole lot of direct and indirect, central and state taxes and will reappear in a consolidated make over.
-A comprehensive list of taxes, which GST will engulf, both in Centre and State, is as under:
+GST will subsume a whole lot of direct and indirect, central and state taxes and will reappear in a consolidated makeover.
+A comprehensive list of taxes, which GST will subsume taxes at both the Centre and State level, is as under:

 Central Excise Duty | Additional Excise Duty | Service Tax | Additional Duties of Customs / Countervailing Duty / CVD | Special Additional Duty of Customs / SAD.

-GST brings with it a new breed of glossary, which you should be aware about.
+GST brings with it a new breed of glossary, which you should be aware of.

-The different taxes would enable the tax payers to take credit against each other, enhancing ease and transparency in the taxation cycle.
+The different taxes would enable the taxpayers to take credit of each of them against each other, enhancing ease and transparency in the taxation cycle.